-If you have set a password and selected "System" in the Security Option of the BIOS Feature Setup menu, you will be prompted for the password everytime the system is rebooted or any time you try to enter Setup.
-Type in the correct password and press <Enter>.
+If you have set a password and selected "System" in the Security Option of the BIOS Feature Setup menu, you will be prompted for the password every time the system is rebooted, or any time you try to enter Setup.
+At the prompt, type in the correct password, and press <Enter>.